EberlyODL/phys010sjv11/gravitational_lensing.md

 [ciscode|rev=1|tool=elmsmedia|item=1003|entity_type=node|render=display_mode|display_mode=image]

-By looking at how images get distorted we can figure where the matter is, even if we can't see it directly; see Fig. "Massive clusters cause lensing".
+By looking at how light bends around galaxies, and how the images get distorted we can figure where the matter is, even if we can't see it directly; see Fig. "Massive clusters cause lensing".

 [ciscode|rev=1|tool=elmsmedia|item=1004|entity_type=node|render=display_mode|display_mode=image]